resthub/resthub.org/backbone-stack.rst

         </div>
     </div>

-Templates are injected into Views thanks to RequireJS text plugin.
+Templates are injected into Views thanks to RequireJS Handlebars plugin, based on RequireJS text plugin.
+This hbs plugin will automatically retreive and compile your template.
 So it should be defined in your main.js :

 .. code-block:: javascript

     require.config({
         paths: {
             // ...
-            text: "libs/text"
+            text: 'libs/text',
+            hbs: 'resthub/handlebars-require'
         }
     });